 If you're a student, you're probably familiar with the concept of plagiarism - the act of presenting someone else's work as your own.
 It's a serious academic offense that can result in failing grades, suspension, or even expulsion.

 But what about plagiarism with artificial intelligence (AI)?
 With the rise of advanced language models like ChatGPT, some students are turning to AI-written work to cheat on their assignments.
-This has led to concerns about the potential for unethical use of AI and the need for effective plagiarism detection tools.
+This has led to concerns about the potential for unethical use of AI and the need for effective tools specifically designed for GPT generated plagiarism

 In this blog, we'll take a closer look at the issue of ChatGPT plagiarism, how it works, and what you can do to avoid it.
 We'll also explore the benefits of using tools like GPTZero to detect AI-written plagiarism and ensure that your work is original and authentic.

 (Btw, in my research, I found GPTzero was not able to detect AI text text and showed AI written text as "entirely written by human")

 The Rise of AI-Generated Text: How ChatGPT is Changing the Game